The receptionist–the one who greets the public–is in many ways your most important staffer.

 She can do all these things and more.
 But she can also run people off faster than Sunday’s lousy sermon or Wednesday night’s cold ham and peas.

 Where does one find a receptionist sent from Heaven?

 Ask God.
 He knows them all, has full resumes on each person on the planet, and runs the best placement service ever.
 Pray.

 For some reason a quarter of a century ago, I began getting invited to speak to meetings of church administrative assistants, a catch-all phrase that encompasses secretaries, receptionists, bookkeepers, and anyone else on the office staff.
 I’ve been to Alabama’s Judson College more than once addressing that state’s church secretaries, done the same at Louisiana’s Tall Timbers Conference Center and Mississippi’s Garaywa Center.
-But best of all, for many years, the National Association of Southern Baptist Secretaries (NASBS) has invited me to attend (to address them, hold conferences, and sketch everyone) their bi-ennial gatherings, sometimes at one of our conference centers (Glorieta in New Mexico or Ridgecrest in North Carolina, at other times at Lifeway in Nashville and last April at the First Baptist Church of Dollywood.
+But best of all, for many years, the National Association of Southern Baptist Secretaries (NASBS) invited me to attend (to address them, hold conferences, and sketch everyone) their bi-ennial gatherings, sometimes at one of our conference centers (Glorieta in New Mexico or Ridgecrest in North Carolina, at other times at Lifeway in Nashville and the First Baptist Church of Dollywood.
 Oh, excuse me.
 Sevierville, Tennessee. (insert smiley face here!)

 This is not to imply that I know a lot about their work, only that I spend a good deal of time with them and treasure the difference these ladies–they’re almost always women–make in the church’s ministry.

 Sometimes I tell them my favorite Lou Holtz story.
 Sports fans know Holtz as the former football coach at Arkansas, Notre Dame, and the NY Jets.
 These days he’s a commentator for ESPN.
 He’s also a popular speaker at motivational seminars, and that’s where he shares this story.